General Troubleshooting and Receiver Collar Questions

 Note: Shorter hair on your dog’s neck is preferable to an over-tightened collar.
 Take your dog to your groomer, or cut it yourself with electric shears.
 The hair should be 1/8 of an inch or shorter.
 Cut the neck from the bottom of the chin to the top of the chest, from ear to ear.
 This area is about the size of a deck of cards on most dogs.

-Note: As instructed during your training session, it is essential that you regularly check your pet’s neck, as a properly fitted collar can cause neck sores if it is not removed every night.
+Note: Because we care about the health of your pet, we will emphasize in this section, as we did during your training session: You must remove the collar every night.
+Some dogs may only wear the collar for a few hours each day because they may have allergic reactions to metal against their skin.
+But generally speaking, it is not the metal that is the problem, it is the constant pressure of the contact points that can cause irritation and sores on a dog’s neck.
+Therefore, It is essential that you accept the responsibility to regularly check your pet’s neck health, as a properly fitted collar can and likely will cause neck sores if it is not removed every night.
 Also, do NOT attach a leash to your containment collar to walk the dog.
-Pressure from pulling on the leash could injure the skin on your pet, or bruise his oesophagus.
-Neck sores can also develop if the receiver is too tight for too long, and/or if your pet ’s neck gets wet from swimming, wading, sprinklers, sloppy drinking, bathing, etc. Check your dog regularly for a rash or sores.
+Pressure from pulling on the leash could injure the skin on your pet, or bruise his esophagus.
+Neck sores can also develop if the receiver is too tight for too long, and/or if your pet’s neck gets wet from swimming, wading, sprinklers, sloppy drinking, bathing, etc. Check your dog regularly for a rash or sores.
 Other symptoms might include:

 A “wet” feeling under his neck or on his collar when you take it off.

 A foul smell about your dog and or on his collar may make you wonder, ” what did my pet roll in?”

 An ongoing foul smell that does not go away after bathing your dog.

 A gunky, smelly build-up on his receiver collar usually paired with the foul smell and wetness of the dog and collar.

 Should a rash or sore develop, call your vet immediately for professional treatment advice.

 Testing the collar